How important is employee empowerment to the success of your organization?

 - Create opportunities for employees to take action

 One definition of employee empowerment states that it is “defined as the ways in which organizations provide their employees with a certain degree of autonomy and control in their day-to-day activities.”

-This means employees need opportunities to make decisions, delegate, and navigate how to learn from mistakes.
-According to experts, empowering leaders set goals and benchmarks, but they allow employees to decide how to go about reaching them.
+This means employees need opportunities to make decisions, delegate, and – if they get it wrong – navigate the way to learn from their mistakes.
+According to experts, empowering leaders set goals and benchmarks, but allow employees to decide how to go about reaching them.

-Be sure you gauge the appropriate level of empowerment for each employee during each stage of their career journey.
+Be sure to gauge the appropriate level of empowerment for each employee during each stage of their career journey.
 In one study, researchers found that when attempting to empower employees, some leaders “burdened their employees and increased their level of job stress.
-The empowering leaders who did see better performance on routine tasks were the ones who developed good relationships with their employees and were more trusted.”
+The leaders who observed better performance on routine tasks were the ones who developed good relationships with their employees and were more trusted.”